DanielTimbie/angr_eBirds/README.md

 Cornell Labs' eBird.
 For now, the only functionality is to pull a list of recent bird sightings.
 Finally, `graphics` is a folder that contains all of the sprites used to run the game.

 !!!
-If using this code, please go to the `ebird_api.py` file and $change the API key$ !!!
+If using this code, please go to the `ebird_api.py` file and change the API key !!!

 To get started, run `main.py`.
 You will be greeted by the default start screen: